isa-group/project-template-nodejs/README.md

 ## 8. CI with Travis CI

-If your new project is public you must integrate Travis CI on project setting.
+If your new project is public you must integrate Continuous Integration with Travis CI, by following the next steps:

+1. Sign in to https://travis-ci.org/ using your GitHub account.
+2. In your profile page, enable the repository of your project.
+3. Update .travis.yml file if needed

 ## 9. Developing your project